Psykotikism/Mutant_Tanks/README.md

 native void ST_GetTankName(int tank, char[] buffer);

 /**
- * Returns the Mutant Tank type of the Tank.
+ * Returns the Super Tank type of the Tank.
  *
  * @param tank			Client index of the Tank.
- * @return			The Tank's Mutant Tank type.
+ * @return			The Tank's Super Tank type.
  * @error			Invalid client index.
  **/
 native int ST_GetTankType(int tank);

 /**
- * Returns if a certain Mutant Tank type has a chance of spawning.
+ * Returns if a certain Super Tank type has a chance of spawning.
  *
- * @param type			Mutant Tank type.
+ * @param type			Super Tank type.
  * @return			True if the type has a chance of spawning, false otherwise.
  * @error			Type is 0.
  **/